 What our Big Bang Theory lesson plan includes

 Lesson Objectives and Overview: Big Bang Theory teaches students about the most popular idea to explain how the universe formed.
-Students will discover some of the ideas the the theory includes, like that the universe began to form from a single atom at the beginning of time.
+Students will discover some of the ideas the theory includes, like that the universe began to form from a single atom at the beginning of time.
 They will also learn how various concepts like cosmic microwave background radiation contribute to the validity of this theory.
 This lesson is for students in 4th grade and 5th grade.

 Every lesson plan provides you with a classroom procedure page that outlines a step-by-step guide to follow.
 You do not have to follow the guide exactly.
 The guide helps you organize the lesson and details when to hand out worksheets.
 It also lists information in the yellow box that you might find useful.
 You will find the lesson objectives, state standards, and number of class sessions the lesson should take to complete in this area.
 In addition, it describes the supplies you will need as well as what and how you need to prepare beforehand.
-For this lesson, simply ensure students have access to the internet for the activity portion.
+For this lesson, students need access to the internet for the activity portion.

 Options for Lesson

 The teacher notes page provides an extra paragraph of information to help guide the lesson.
 This paragraph explains some of the key content that you will teach students as you deliver the lesson.
-It suggests you take advantage of other resources online or elsewhere that provide more information on the Big Bang Theory.
+It suggests that you take advantage of other resources online or elsewhere that provide more information on the Big Bang Theory.
 You can use the blank lines to write down ideas or thoughts you have about the topic as you prepare the lesson for the students.

 BIG BANG THEORY LESSON PLAN WORKSHEETS